 - Owner: For issues filed by Sourcegraph teammates, the filing teammate is responsible for making sure the issue is labeled with the team’s label.
 For issues filed by someone outside Sourcegraph, product managers are responsible for labelling with the right team.

 - Purpose: Anyone can tweet about @Sourcegraph for public feedback.
 All tweets are in #twitter on Slack.

 - Purpose: A path for existing customers to get responsive support.

 - Owner: CS team owns support tickets in Zendesk.
 If product team members want more insight into the support feedback, they can review the support dashboard or scan the customer issues repo, and cross-reference both with slack searches in support channels.
 Additionally, at the end of every quarter, the Head of Customer Support provides the product team with a qualitative summary and links to details of the major support trends from the prior three months.

-- Owner: The product manager on feedback rotation owns responding to or forwarding NPS feedback.
+- Owner: Product managers own responding to or forwarding actionable NPS feedback.

-- Pipeline: This is powered by a Zap.
-Submissions that have written feedback (as opposed to only a rating), are saved as a productboard note.
+- Pipeline: This is powered by two Zaps: one for Sourcegraph 3.40 and below, and another for Sourcegraph 3.41 and above that also handles use cases data submissions.
+Submissions that have written feedback (as opposed to only a rating), are saved as a productboard note and posted in #feedback.
+Submissions with only a score are posted in #feedback-nps.
 In addition, if the feedback contains obvious keywords (eg. ‘Code Insights’), the PM of the relevant area will be automatically @-mentioned on slack.
 The CE and AE owners of the deal are also mentioned if they have added their handle to this spreadhseet.
 This is based on account ownership as available in this look.

 - Purpose: Users can submit feedback from the